Search

 Tuesday, December 16th, 2025

 Welcome to Orlando!
 As you prepare to hit the road and explore the Sunshine State, you’ll quickly encounter one of Florida’s biggest expenses for tourists: the toll roads.
+Fortunately, The Florida Visitor Toll Pass provides a simple solution to manage these costs efficiently.
+Before hitting the road, make sure you’re familiar with the key Florida driving laws and regulations that apply to visitors

 While the convenience of non-stop toll lanes is great, many UK visitors unknowingly agree to the exorbitant daily admin fees charged by rental car companies.
 Fortunately, an official, cost-saving alternative exists: the Visitor Toll Pass™ (VTP).

-The Florida Visitor Toll Pass is a free, temporary toll pass provided by the Central Florida Expressway Authority (CFX)—a government agency—designed specifically for visitors flying into and out of Orlando International Airport (MCO).
+This innovative system is a free, temporary toll pass provided by the Central Florida Expressway Authority (CFX)—a government agency—designed specifically for visitors flying into and out of Orlando International Airport (MCO).

-The Florida Visitor Toll Pass Advantage: Saving Up to 80%
+The Key Advantages: Saving Up to 80%

 Cost ComparisonRental Car Toll ProgramVisitor Toll Pass (VTP)

-Toll RateFull electronic rate or higher (via Toll-by-Plate)Lowest Electronic Discount Rate
+Toll RateFull electronic rate or higherLowest Electronic Discount Rate

 Operated ByThird-party contractor for the rental company.Central Florida Expressway Authority (CFX), a government agency.